USS Albacore (SS-218): Loss

 Albacore left Pearl Harbor on 24 October 1944, topped up her fuel tanks at Midway Island on 28 October, and was never heard from again.
 On 21 December, Albacore was presumed lost with all hands.
 Her name was stricken from the Naval Vessel Register on 30 March 1945.

-According to Japanese records obtained after the war, a submarine (presumed to be Albacore) struck a naval mine very close to the shore off northeastern Hokkaidō on 7 November 1944.
+According to Japanese records obtained after the war, a submarine (presumed to be Albacore) struck a naval mine very close to the southeastern shore of Oshima Peninsula on 7 November 1944.
 A Japanese patrol boat witnessed the explosion of a submerged submarine and saw a great deal of heavy oil, cork, bedding, and food supplies rise to the surface.

 Discovery of wreck

-On 25 May 2022, a Japanese team lead by Dr. Tamaki Ura of the University of Tokyo began a search for the wreck of Albacore off Hokkaidō in waters about 7 km east of Hakodate.
+On 25 May 2022, a Japanese team led by Dr. Tamaki Ura of the University of Tokyo began a search for the wreck of Albacore off Hokkaidō in waters about 7 km east of Hakodate.
 During the day, the team's sonar detected what appeared to be a submarine hull 50 m in length on the seabed at a depth of 250 m.
 On 26 May 2022, the team used a remotely operated underwater vehicle to photograph the wreck, capturing an image of what appeared to be the bridge and periscope of a submarine.
 The team concluded that the wreck very likely was that of Albacore, based on its position and the shape of its hull.
 The team planned to conduct a more detailed survey of the wreck in August 2022.
 On 16 February 2023, the Naval History and Heritage Command confirmed the identity of the wreck as Albacore, based on documented modifications made to her prior to her last patrol.